 The Siberian Husky is a great fit for those who have access to lots of outdoor space.
 With its immense energy reserve, your dog will give you entertainment for hours and be a great co-competitor on your jogging trips.

 To the naked eye, these two dogs may be extremely hard to tell apart for the casual dog owner.
-Physically, there are only subtle differences that aren’t so obvious.
+When it come to physical traits, there are only subtle differences that aren’t so obvious.

 Even when it comes to temperament, original roles and personality, both Malamutes and Huskies share many similarities.
 But the fact is, there are several key differences between these two breeds.

 As evident by the name, Alaskan Malamutes are known as the state’s “native” sled dogs.
-But did they really originate from Alaska?
+However, did they really originate from Alaska?
 No, not technically.

 Despite popular belief, Alaskan Malamutes actually originated from Siberia.
 And while both Huskies and Malamutes originally came from Siberia, how they both arrived to Alaska is very different.

 First of all, the Alaskan Malamutes migrated to Alaska thousands of years before the Siberian Husky did.
-According to the AMCA, these dogs crossed the Bering Straits at least 4,000 years ago with traveling eskimo tribes.
+According to the AMCA, the Malamutes crossed the Bering Straits at least 4,000 years ago with traveling eskimo tribes.

-So while the ancestors of the Malamute are technically Siberian, the modern Malamute you see today was developed in Alaska.
-As such, they’re rightfully called the “Alaskan” Malamute.
+So while the ancestors of the Malamute are technically Siberian, the modern Malamute you see today was actually developed in Alaska.
+As a result, they’re rightfully called the “Alaskan” Malamute – and have been for many decades.

 On the other hand, Siberian Huskies are relatively new to North America.
-As mentioned, these dogs didn’t arrive until the beginning of the 20th century.
-Specifically, in 1908 during the Nome (Alaska) Gold Rush.
+As mentioned, these dogs did not arrive until the beginning of the early 20th century.
+Specifically, Huskies were imported around 1908 during the Nome (Alaska) Gold Rush.

 While Siberian Huskies are one of the most common dog breeds in Alaska today, the modern version was fully developed in Siberia (Russia).

 The main difference between these two arctic dogs is the size.
-Huskies are typically considered as medium-sized dogs and have nowhere near the heft of the largest dogs in the world.
+Huskies are typically considered as a medium-sized dogs and have nowhere near the heft of the largest dogs in the world.
+In fact, many of them have a lean muscular build.

 On the other hand, Malamutes are much bigger in both height and weight.
 That being said, Siberian Huskies are of “medium build” and range anywhere from 45 to 60 pounds for males and 35 to 50 pounds for females.